 - Ice tools

 To book guided climbing you must call or email our office.
 Registration requires a deposit of 35% of the cost or, for trips of three days or less, full payment.
-All guests must fill in an experience questionnaire.
 Please note that you will be required to sign our waiver before commencing the program.
 Please view our sample waiver copy.